Low Sex Drive

 Let’s focus on the psychological factors that may contribute to HSDD in women and men.

 Stress & anxiety can impact your sex drive

 Our mental health has a massive impact on our sex drive.
-Feelings of stress & anxiety alert your brain to danger, which puts it into fight or flight mode.
-Not only does this make it harder to want sex, it also diverts blood away from your genitals and makes it harder to get aroused.
+Feelings of stress and anxiety alert your brain to danger, which puts it into fight or flight mode.
+Not only does this make it harder to want sex, but it also diverts blood away from your genitals and makes it harder to get aroused.
 This same reaction can lead to Erectile Dysfunction, Anorgasmia and even pain during sex.